PawelNogawka/fitness-recipe-app-react/README.md

 You can download or clone this application and type "npm start"

-Or visiy live site : https://fitness-recipe-app-react.netlify.app/
+Or visit live site : https://fitness-recipe-app-react.netlify.app/

 I created this simple app for learning purposes.